 Today you can easily create a design and then transform into a physical object you can hold and touch.
 You can for example use CNC machining services in order to do this, although these processes are not always the most suitable options.
 Instead you could also decide to use custom 3D printing, which is used in a lot of industries already nowadays.
 Because of that, additive manufacturing, as it can be called too, has been used for lots of different applications too.
 Below you can find a few examples of these 3D printing applications.

 Architects have long used CAD software to design, but until recently models had to be made by hand.
 Making models is now a piece of cake for architects, the digital design can be made tangible in no time with a 3D printer.
 But very interesting things are already being done with large-scale 3D printing.
 Inventor Enrico Dini designed a 3D printer that can print all possible shapes using only natural materials, namely sand and a binding agent made from seawater.
 Furthermore, in Mexico a village has already been created that consists of nothing else than 3D printed houses.
+Click here to learn more about the Top Free CAD Software for 3D printing beginners.

 3D printing and gadgets